albill/albill.github.com/resources/koans/mumonkan.markdown

     No one is heaven or earth can surpass Maha-Kashapa's wrinkled face.

-[other traduction of Mumon's poem:
+<sup>other traduction of Mumon's poem:
     At the turning of a flower,
     The snake (his disguise) shows his tail.
     Maha-Kashapa smiles,
-    Every monk does not know what to do. ]
+    Every monk does not know what to do. </sup>

-<b>Mumonkan - Case 7: Joshu Washes the Bowl</b>
+### Mumonkan - Case 7: Joshu Washes the Bowl

 A monk told Joshu:
   "I have just entered the monastery.
 Please teach me."